 You might need a little liquid courage for tonight’s adventure: pursuing the unidentified Brown Mountain Lights.
-Choose from a beginner, intermediate, or professional tour – the latter being described as “ideal for paranormal professionals” – and decide for yourself if the lights are a scientific phenomenon, ghostly encounter or proof that aliens exist.
+Look for the lights along vantage points on Highway 181 and decide for yourself if they are a scientific phenomenon, ghostly encounter or proof that aliens exist.

 Day 3: Forage